lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 - Emails are only sent to families whose email preference specifies that they want to hear about new studies.
 - Up to 50 families with at least one eligible child are notified about each study each day.
 Eligibility is determined each day, so depending on your eligibility criteria you will have a day to a few weeks of sending out 50 emails/day, then a trickle of kids aging in or registering.
 - Families are only notified about a study one time per child.
 (Emails are bundled together if they have multiple eligible children - "There's a new study for John and Jane!", but they might get a second email if another child ages in.)
-- Emails are currently sent at 4am Eastern Time.
+- Emails are currently sent around 4am Eastern Time.

 The limit of 50 is currently hard-coded.
 If you want to limit how many announcement emails are sent further, you can send out just one day of announcements at a time by making your study discoverable overnight, then making it non-discoverable again.
 Families who got a direct link in an announcement email will be able to participate in your study, but no more announcements will be sent unless you make the study discoverable again.